IMAGE() Function in Salesforce [Use Cases, Syntax & Examples]

-What is Salesforce IMAGE Function
+What is the Salesforce IMAGE() Function?

 In addition, the following is the syntax of the Salesforce IMAGE function: